niks3089/tech-blog/content/posts/token-history-indexer-design.md

 ### APIs

-I will start off with 2 APIs
+We're going to just 1 single API to retrive transaction data

 #### GetTransactionsByAddress

-This endpoint retrieves a list of transactions filtered by a source address, and optionally by destination address or mint address.
+This endpoint retrieves a list of transactions filtered by a source address and/or destination address or mint address.
 The results can be paginated and sorted based on the provided parameters.

 Request
 ```
 {
     "jsonrpc": "2.0",
     "id": "0",
     "method": "get_transactions_by_address",
     "params": {
-        "source": "string",                     // Public key of the source address (required)
+        "source": "string",                     // Public key of the source address (optional)
         "destination": "string",                // Public key of the destination address (optional)
         "mint": "string",                       // Public key of the mint address (optional)
         "limit": "u32",                         // Limit on the number of transactions returned (optional)